Fresh focus for Newgarden ahead of first May with Team Penske

 The rest of May will see Newgarden bonding for the longest stretch of time with engineer Brian Campe, who it must be said, is already an Indianapolis 500 race-winning engineer – he did so with Newgarden’s predecessor, Juan Pablo Montoya, in the No. 2 Penske Chevrolet in 2015.

-Newgarden tried different aero configurations during testing at Indy this year, as evidenced here with Simon Pagenaud’s rear wing assembly mounted on his No. 2 car.
+Newgarden tried different aero configurations during testing at Indy this year.
 Photo: IndyCar

 The Newgarden/Campe relationship has come together quickly, which has been impressive considering Newgarden’s success and dynamic with past engineer at ECR, Jeremy Milless.